piotrowy/sorting/README.md

 * Preferable way - use Clion it's the best.
 * CMake - yes, there are already defined files.

-#Future works
+#Extras
-I work on implementation of setting timeouts on algorithms execution.
+I implemented setting timeouts on algorithms execution.